axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/responsive-css.rst

 Bootstrap Based Responsive CSS
 ------------------------------

-These classes was created base on bootstrap responsive.
+These classes have been created based on bootstrap responsive.
 For detail, refer to `Bootstrap <https://boosted.orange.com/v4-alpha/layout/responsive-utilities/#available-classes>`_